aritter/CS-4650-au22/about.md

 ## Attendance

-We are planning to record and stream lectures over BlueJeans, so it should be possible to attend the course remotely if you like.
-Please wear a mask if you decide to attend class in person, out of respect for others.
+We are planning to record and stream lectures over Zoom, so it should be possible to attend the course remotely if you like.
+Please wear a mask if you attend class in person, out of respect for others.
 This will help make the classroom a safe environment for everyone (especially those who may have underlying health conditions or be living with those who do).

 ## Resources